tibonihoo/wateronmars/README.md

 - Read news from web feeds
 - List your collection of bookmarks
 - Bookmarklets let you add bookmarks and feeds
-- A tablet-friendly carousel view let you swipe among the news
+- A tablet-friendly carousel view lets you swipe among the news
-- A mailbox-view (plus keyboard shortcut) let you browse the news efficiently
+- A mailbox-view (plus keyboard shortcut) lets you browse the news efficiently
 - Import bookmarks from Netscape-style bookmark list (as exported by delicious.com)
 - Import subscription from OPML file (as exported by most feed readers)